Please select a partnership to see additional information:

 - Make it common practice to enable children with disabilities to make their wishes and feelings known in respect of their care and treatment.

-- Ensure that children with disabilities receive appropriate personal, health and social education (including sex education).
+- Ensure that children with disabilities receive appropriate personal, health and social education (including Personal, Social, Health Education [PSHE]).

 - Make sure that all children with disabilities know how to raise concerns and give them access to a range of adults with whom they can communicate.
-This could mean using interpreters and facilitators who are skilled in using the child’s preferred method of communication.
+This could mean using interpreters, advocates and facilitators who are skilled in using the child’s preferred method of communication.

-- Ensure all professionals are aware of the child's communication passport.
+- Ensure all professionals are aware of the child's communication passport and EHCP.

 - Recognise and utilise key sources of support including staff in schools, friends and family members where appropriate.